+Relative to the existing literature, one new contribution of this paper is thus to establish a monotone and explicit relationship between key parameters, like the costs of link formation or market size, and the size of the dominant group.
+Such a characterization is important since it allows to derive conclusions concerning the change in the shape of emerging networks as key parameters vary.
+Furthermore, our selection result allows to compare efficient and emergent networks within the set of dominant group networks.
 This is different from the existing literature where statements about inefficiency of stable networks are based on structural differences between these networks and the efficient one (see Westbrock [21]).
 On the contrary, our results enable evaluation of the efficiency of an emergent network based on the size of the dominant group.
 Finally, we derive results concerning the effects of changes in the linking costs on key market indicators like consumer surplus and average industry profit.
-In the absence of a (generically) unique prediction about the shape of the R&D network for a given parameter setting, the existing literature did not provide any results in this respect.
+In the absence of a (generically) unique prediction about the shape of the R&D network for a given parameter setting, the existing literature based on static models did not provide any results in this respect2.